 The legal residence of a college student is presumed to be the residence of the parents or guardian or any other permanent residence prior to the student's enrollment at the college.
 If the parents are not legal residents of Sullivan County or New York State, the student is not a legal resident.
 Residence is not gained or lost by attending college and such attendance does not change a student's legal residence.
-A student who is over 21 years of age, or married, or working full-time in Sullivan County or New York State for over one year, may establish his or her own residence one year, in the county, city, town, intermediate school district or school district, as the case may be, for a period of at least six (6) months, both immediately preceding the date of such person's registration in a community college, or his or her application for a Certificate of Residence."
+A student who is over 21 years of age, or married, or working full-time in Sullivan County or New York State for over one year, may establish his or her own residence.

+New York State Education Law, defines a New York State resident as: "A person who has resided in the State for a period of at least one year, in the county, city, town, intermediate school district or school district, as the case may be, for a period of at least six (6) months, both immediately preceding the date of such person's registration in a community college, or his or her application for a Certificate of Residence."